Algorithmic study on liar's vertex-edge domination problem: Approximation Algorithm and Hardness

 Next, we calculate the approximation ratio of the above algorithm.
 From \cite{naresh}, we know that $|D|\leq (2\ln \Delta(G)+1) |D^*|$, where $D^*$ is a minimum $2$-ve dominating set of $G$.
 As every liar's ve-dominating set is also a $2$-ve dominating set, we have $|D^*|\leq |L^*|$, where $L^*$ is a minimum liar's ve-dominating set of $G$.
 Also from \cite{cormen}, we have $|\mathcal{C}|\leq (\ln (|S_{max}|)+1) |\mathcal{C^*}|$, where $\mathcal{C^*}$ is a minimum set cover of $(X, \mathcal{S})$ and $S_{max}$ is the set in $\mathcal{S}$ having maximum cardinality.
 Clearly, $|\mathcal{C^*}|\leq |L^*|$ because corresponding sets of the vertices of $(L^*\setminus D)$ forms is a cover for $X$.
 Next, we argue about the cardinality of $S_{max}$.
 Let $S_{max}$ be the set corresponding to the vertex $v$.
 The number of edges that are exactly $2$-ve dominated by $D$ and also incident to a vertex of $N_G[v]$ is at most $\Delta(G)^2$.
 Let $e_i$ be such an edge and $N_{G}[e_i]\cap D= \{x,y\}$.
 Now, if $(e_i,e_j)\in X$, then $N_{G}[e_j]\cap D=\{x,y\}$.
 Note that $e_j$ must be an edge that is incident to $N_{G}[x]\cup N_{G}[y]$ and there are at most $\Delta(G)^2$ many edges possible.
 Hence, each $e_i$ contributes at most $\Delta(G)^2$ many pairs in $X$.
 As a result $S_{max}$ can contain at most $\Delta(G)^4$ many pairs from $X$.
 Therefore, $|S_{max}|\leq \Delta(G)^4$ and hence, $|\mathcal{C}|\leq (4\ln \Delta(G)+1) |\mathcal{C^*}|$.
 Combining all the above arguments, we have

 Note that the algorithm can be computed in polynomial time.
-Hence, we have the following theorem: \begin{theorem} The \textsc{MinLVEDP} problem can be approximated within a factor of $O(\ln \Delta(G))$, where $\Delta(G)$ is the maximum degree of $G$. \end{theorem}
+Hence, we have the following theorem: \begin{theo} The \textsc{MinLVEDP} problem can be approximated within a factor of $O(\ln \Delta(G))$, where $\Delta(G)$ is the maximum degree of $G$. \end{theo}